- Search The Registry

-George Edward Clinton was born in Kannapolis, North Carolina and grew up in Plainfield, New Jersey.
-During his teen years, Clinton formed a doo-wop group called The Parliaments, while doing hair at a barber salon in Plainfield.
-The barbershop on 216 Plainfield Avenue was known as "Silk Palace".
-Owned in part by Clinton, it was staffed by various members of Parliament-Funkadelic and was a "hangout for all the local singers and musicians" in Plainfield's doo-wop, soul, rock, and proto-funk music scene.
+George Edward Clinton was born in Kannapolis, North Carolina, and grew up in Plainfield, New Jersey.
+During his teen years, Clinton formed a doo-wop group called The Parliaments while doing hair at a barber salon in Plainfield.
+The barbershop on 216 Plainfield Avenue was known as "Silk Palace."
+Owned in part by Clinton, various members of Parliament-Funkadelic staffed it and was a "hangout for all the local singers and musicians" in Plainfield's doo-wop, soul, rock, and proto-punk music scene.

-For a period in the 1960s Clinton was a staff songwriter for Motown.
+In the 1960s, Clinton was a staff songwriter for Motown.
 Despite initial commercial failure and one major hit single, ("(I Wanna) Testify."
-He eventually found success under the names Parliament and Funkadelic in the 1970’s.
+He eventually succeeded under the names Parliament and Funkadelic in the 1970s.
 These two bands combined the elements of musicians such as Jimi Hendrix, Sly and the Family Stone, Frank Zappa, and James Brown while exploring various sounds, technology, and lyricism.
-Clinton and Parliament-Funkadelic dominated diverse music during the 1970s, with over 40 R&B hit singles (including three number ones) and three platinum albums.
-From 1971 to late 1973, Clinton and several other members of the band settled in Toronto.
-During their years in Toronto, He, Bernie Worrell and others honed their live show and recorded the album America Eats Its Young, which was their first to feature Bootsy Collins.
+Clinton and Parliament-Funkadelic dominated diverse music during the 1970s, with over 40 R&B hit singles (including three number-ones) and three platinum albums.
+From 1971 to late 1973, Clinton and several other members settled in Toronto.
+During their years in Toronto, He, Bernie Worrell, and others honed their live show and recorded the album America Eats Its Young, their first to feature Bootsy Collins.

 In the 1980s, Clinton's career was marred by multiple legal problems.
-In 1982, Clinton was signed to Capitol Records under two names: his own as a solo artist, and as the P-Funk All-Stars, releasing Computer Games under his own name that same year.
-The single "Loopzilla" hit the Top 20 on the R&B charts, followed by "Atomic Dog", which reached #1 R&B and #101 on the pop chart.
+In 1982, Clinton was signed to Capitol Records under two names: his own as a solo artist and as the P-Funk All-Stars, releasing Computer Games under his name that same year.
+The single "Loopzilla" hit the Top 20 on the R&B charts, followed by "Atomic Dog," which reached #1 R&B and #101 on the pop chart.
 He is also a notable music producer.
-In 1987, Clinton was recruited to write the theme song for The Tracey Ullman Show, "You're Thinking Right".
+In 1987, Clinton was recruited to write the theme song for The Tracey Ullman Show, "You're Thinking Right."

 In 1989, Clinton released The Cinderella Theory on Paisley Park, Prince's record label.
-This was followed by Hey Man, Smell My Finger in 1993.
-Clinton then signed with Sony 550 and released T.A.P.O.A.F.O.M.
+Hey Man, I followed this, Smell My Finger, in 1993.
+Clinton signed with Sony 550 and released T.A.P.O.A.F.O.M.
 (The Awesome Power of a Fully Operational Mothership) in 1996.
-The year 1994 saw Clinton contribute to several tracks on Primal Scream's studio album Give Out But Don't Give Up.
+1994, Clinton contributed to several tracks on Primal Scream's studio album Give Out But Don't Give Up.
 In 1995, Clinton sang "Mind Games" on the John Lennon tribute Working Class Hero.
 Clinton appeared in films such as Graffiti Bridge (1990), House Party (1990), PCU (1994), Good Burger (1997), and The Breaks (1999).
 In 1997 he appeared as himself in the Cartoon Network show Space Ghost Coast to Coast.

-He also appeared as the voice of The Funktipus, the DJ of the funk radio station Bounce FM in the 2004 video game Grand Theft Auto: San Andreas, in which his song "Loopzilla" also appeared.
+He also appeared as the voice of The Funktipus, the funk radio station Bounce FM DJ in the 2004 video game Grand Theft Auto: San Andreas, in which his song "Loopzilla" also appeared.
 Clinton founded a record label called The C Kunspyruhzy in 2003.
-He had a cameo appearance in "Where Were We?", the season two premiere of the television sitcom How I Met Your Mother, on September 18, 2006.
+He appeared in "Where Were We?", the season two premiere of the television sitcom How I Met Your Mother, on September 18, 2006.
 In 2009, Clinton was awarded the Urban Icon Award from Broadcast Music Incorporated and was inducted into the North Carolina Music Hall of Fame.
 In May 2012, Clinton was awarded an Honorary Doctor of Music from Berklee College of Music.
 During the commencement concert, Clinton joined the college's P-Funk Ensemble to perform hits like “Testify,” “Give Up the Funk,” and “One Nation Under a Groove."